Close

 - Renovate the “Barfußpfad” (barefoot path): This path is highly valued and used by the local community, especially by children and families.
 It includes many different textures such as pebbles, moss, and pine cones.
 The tasks will require emptying and refilling different sections of the path

 Additional similar projects may be added.
 You should expect to be working outdoors alongside municipal workers in renovation or construction tasks.
-Do not worry!
 No previous experience is required since a professional instructor will be there to provide support and guidance through the different tasks.
 You will work 30 hour per week between 8am to 4pm from Monday to Friday with a lunchbreak on site.

 Unterkunft und Verpflegung